sleroy/spring-cqrs-arch/README.md

 The WIKI contains the up-to-date documentation of the framework.
 Please check there for the configuration, the tutorial and other topics.

+* 1.0.1 : Fixed a bug in the insertAfter step of a Workflow

 * 1.0.0 : brand new concept to execute a commmand using a so-called Workflow.